How to Convert Audio Files Online

 How to convert audio online

-2. Choose the output format and quality — select your target format and bitrate.
+2. Choose the output format and quality: select your target format and bitrate.
 Higher bitrates mean better quality but larger files.

 Bitrate measures how much data is used per second of audio.
 Higher bitrate = better quality = larger file.
+For lossy codecs, the bitrate is the most important quality control.

 Bitrate Quality Best for

-128 kbps Acceptable Voice recordings, podcasts
+128 kbps Acceptable for music Voice recordings, casual podcasts

 192 kbps Good General listening